Going to small claims court

 5 Follow up your claim

-If the other side doesn't file a defence, you can make an application to the court to enter a judgment for you.
+If the other side doesn't file a defence, you can ask the court to order the defendant to pay if they don’t respond to your claim.

 The court may grant your claim in full or set a date for a hearing where it decides how much you should receive.